montagao/montagao.github.io/blog/homegym/index.md

 One of the most important pillars of fitness is recovery.

-What better way to ensure that a quality night's sleep than making your _gym_ your _bedroom_?
+What better way to ensure a quality night's sleep than making your _gym_ your _bedroom_?

 Plus you can rent out your actual bedroom to earn some money on the side to help pay for $1000 pair of dumbbells you bought.